404incorrect/Loginus-Index/README.md

 # 🔱 The Longinus Index

-**The spear that pierces heaven's veil.**

-An AI threat index tracking what aims to slow down artificial intelligence — hacks, legislation, and cultural resistance.
-Named after the Spear of Longinus from *Neon Genesis Evangelion*.
+An AI threat index tracking what aims to slow down artificial intelligence, hacks, legislation, and cultural resistance.

 ## Auto-Updating